blossm-network/toolbox/README.md

 5. Update the top level Blossm `config.yaml` so that the properties **vendors.cloud.gcp.secretsBuckets** reference the secrets Storage bucket names.

-The command to save a secret is using the CLI is:
+The command to save a secret using the CLI is:

 ```javascript
 blossm secret create mongodb -m <YOUR-SECRET> -e <development, staging, sandbox, or production>